Influences on SIJ Movement

 Comroe & Schmidt demonstrated that respiration was affected by limb movement and the influence came from structures within the joints.
 This indicates a proprioceptive signal from the joint ligaments influencing breathing rate and/or depth.

 Ro p226 described the action of muscles while breathing.
 During inspiration, the (deep) erector spinae contract and the rectus abdominis and pelvic diaphragm relax, resulting in the innominates being pulled into anterior tilt (counternutation).
-During expiration, the rectus abdominis and pelvic diaphragm contract and the (deep) erector spinae relax, therefore the innominates are pulled into a posterior tilt, while the sacral base moves anteriorly and inferiorly (nutation).
+During expiration, the rectus abdominis and pelvic diaphragm contract and the (deep) erector spinae relax, therefore the innominates are pulled into posterior tilt, while the sacral base moves anteriorly and inferiorly (nutation).
 Respiration alone, at about 12 to 20 breaths a minute, occurs about 20,000 times a day.

-Mitchell & Pruzzo used double-exposed x-rays of 32 subjects during normal inhalation and exhalation.
+Mitchell & Pruzzo used double exposed x-rays of 32 subjects during normal inhalation and exhalation.
 They measured the position of the sacral apex relative to the ischial spine.
 Their findings demonstrated that the sacrum moves into nutation on exhalation and counternutation on inhalation.

 Gracovetsky & Farfan , using electromyography (EMG), found a pattern of trunk movement controlled by muscular actions during gait.
 Although their discussion is about gait, we can look at it as an example of an alternating nutation/counternutation pattern.
-In their example, left-sided muscles to develop a counternutation pattern while, concurrently, right-sided muscles develop a nutation pattern.
+In their example, left sided muscles develop a counternutation pattern while, concurrently, right sided muscles develop a nutation pattern.
 They state: “As the left leg advances and the right leg is in extension, contraction of the lateral flexors forces the spine to flex to the left, as viewed from the back.
 The left facets engage and the spine flexes as it bends to the left thereby reducing lordosis.
 The coupled motion of the spine induces a clockwise torque, as viewed from above, as well as the reduction in lordosis.
 Hence, when viewed from above, L5 rotates clockwise with respect to L1.
 Therefore, the pelvis rotates clockwise, and the left hip moves forward, while the trunk, shoulders, and upper extremities move in the opposite direction.
 The counter-rotation of the shoulders is enhanced by the simultaneous action of the right pectoralis major, anterior deltoid, and anterior serratus, and the action of the left trapezius, posterior deltoid, and latissimus dorsi.
-The left shoulder moves backward, as the spine winds up and flexes to the left.”
+The left shoulder moves backwards, as the spine winds up and flexes to the left.”

 In the above example, a left counternutation pattern occurs as the spine bends and rotates to the left and the left lumbar curve straightens.
 The muscles that develop counternutation on the left are the left trapezius, posterior deltoid, and latissimus dorsi, which pull the left shoulder backward.
 The muscles that develop nutation on the right are the right pectoralis major, anterior deltoid, and anterior serratus, which pull the right shoulder forward.

-Once the limit of motion is reached, the spine begins to rotate in the opposite direction.
-Gracovetsky & Farfan continued by stating that “When the spine derogates, it is necessary to increase the lordosis (on the left), maintain axial compression, and reduce shear.
+Once the limit of motion is reached, the spine begins to rotate to the opposite direction.
+Gracovetsky & Farfan continued by stating that “When the spine derotates, it is necessary to increase the lordosis (on the left), maintain axial compression, and reduce shear.
 This can be done by an inferior and anterior pull on the convexity of the spine (on the right side).
 The right psoas is the only muscle that can perform this task.
 The psoas-induced and controlled axial counterclockwise torque generates a lateral bend to the right (counternutation shifts to the right).
 This effect is enhanced by the combined action of the (right) erectores, the right latissimus dorsi, and (right) trapezius.
 The resulting torque reverses the pelvic motion” .It should be noted that the right psoas creates a counternutation response, inducing an increased lordosis on the left while decreasing the lordosis on the right.
 Gait occurs at about 2,000 steps per day, which puts significant stress into the sacroiliac joint.

 In gait, as the right heel strikes the ground, the weight of the upper body is held by the sacrum, forcing the right side of the sacrum to move inferiorly and anteriorly.
 A corresponding ground reaction force is transferred up through the right leg to the pelvis where it forces the right innominate to rotate superiorly and posteriorly.
 Both forces induce nutation on the right side.
 At the same time, the left side of the pelvis goes into counternutation.
 As one continues, and the left heel strikes the ground, the forces are reversed.
 This alternating left/right nutation/counternutation movement travels superiorly though the spine to the head, in a rhythmic oscillation.
 Similarly, the reverse motion can occur inferiorly through the spine to the legs .
 The same pattern will occur with any axially directed force.
 Whether lifting an object, braking hard, climbing a ladder, or landing on one’s feet, the force transmitted will create a nutation effect at the center of the body’s shock absorption system, the sacroiliac joint.